willstepp/writings/joseph-the-son/jts.md

 "There will come a time when we are together again.
 And all will be forgiven.
 It is written in the Scriptures."

-"Stop with your lies!
+"Please stop with your lies.
 Please.
 I can't take them."

 “Get out of my house,” he whispered.